 After her time in prison, Sandie entered herself into rehab.
 After getting clean, she looked to help other women who suffer like she did.
 She is currently the director of the Triangle Residential Options for Substance Abuser’s women’s program.
 Many of the women in the program have gone through the prison system because of their addiction.

-At The Koffel Law Firm, we believe that drug addiction is a mental and physical problem that should be treated as such.
+At Koffel Brininger Nesbitt, we believe that drug addiction is a mental and physical problem that should be treated as such.
 We have started the Preventative Law for Drug Crimes program, which looks to prevent the number of arrests due to drugs.
 We work with families who have members struggling with drug addiction.
 With drug court principles, we counsel families to break the addiction before an arrest.

 If you or a loved one was charged with a drug offense, contact our Ohio drug crime attorneys today!
 We will help you every step of the process.
 Contact us today to schedule a consultation.